laurenpenn/Website/content/plugins/option-tree/readme.txt

 3. Documentation

 == Changelog ==

+= 2.0.14 =
+* Removed deprecated assigning of return value in PHP.
+* Patch to fix PHP notice regression with the use of load_template in a plugin after Theme Check update.
+* Fixed missing required arguments in OT_Loader::add_layout.
+* Removed esc_attr() on font-family check.
+* Added a 'ot_theme_options_parent_slug' filter in ot-ui-theme-options.php
+* Fixed WP_Error from the use of wp_get_remote() instead of file_get_contents().

+= 2.0.13 =
+* Removed almost all of the Theme Check nag messages when in 'ot_theme_mode'.
+* Fix an issue where Media Upload stopped working on some servers.

 = 2.0.12 =
 * Added additional filters to the array that builds the Theme Option UI.